Chadius/terosDesignNotes/characters/playable/mek.md

 # Looks
 Give a scorpion motif.
 The Stinging Scorpion or something like that.
 He thinks he’s a self-made super hero.
 He’s clad in iron with flame jets helping him fly.

+# Writing

+## 2021-12-30

+Another day, another fight.
+Foolish bandits, never know when to surrender to a hero like myself.
+How many more bandits are out there?

+Today I fight an Earth Djinn.
+Quite powerful, honestly.
+He almost breached my armor with his hammer.
+Luckily he missed and I retaliated with a surge of plasma, knocking him out.
+Let the bandits heal him.

+The villagers are pleased I returned their stolen goods.
+Some of them are quite happy, in fact.
+After the entertainment they showered me with, I too am pleased.
+I mount my camel and ride away.
+It's time to return to my forge and fix the dents in my armor.